mxlllmr/Delfi-PQ_integration_testing/README.md

 For ```client_pot_EPS_noUI.py``` the user should upload ```arduino_breakoutboard.ino``` with the ```Serial.print()``` commands commented after which Arduino IDE is closed.
 Now```client_pot_EPS_noUI.py``` is executed and is guiding the user through the programs steps.
 Similar to ```client_ADB_noUI.py``` the only user input requested is to select the correct Arduino port.
 After that the script runs autonomously after which it exits.
 First the python script sends a command directly to the Arduino to set the potentiometer to LOW.
 Then, a housekeeping request is sent to the EPS and the current value of bus 3 is printed to the terminal.
 After that, another command is sent to the Arduino to set the potentiometer to HIGH and the housekeeping request and printing of the current value is repeated.

-It has to be mentioned that ```client_pot_EPS.py``` and ```client_pot_EPS_noUI.py``` may not entirely be bug free and sensitive to errors.
-Here the user is advised to exercise the practise of continuous integration, as explained before, to refine the scripts presented in this repository.

 ## Results